Cliches you Should Probably Avoid

 But if you're already past your "experimental stage" and do already know that a future with more women in your life is what you're really all about, better to leave the complaining about men part out of it.

 Appreciating women is enough, and that's what most women would rather hear.

 Anything derogatory about the word "dyke"

-IN THE MEANTIME, it's been reclaimed and reappropriated by progressive-thinking types as a positive descriptor for lesbian or other queer-identified woman, proclaiming pride in that identity and a willingness to assert that as a positive and valuable way of being in the world.
+In the meantime, it has been reclaimed and reappropriated by progressive-thinking types as a positive descriptor for lesbian or other queer-identified women, proclaiming pride in that identity and a willingness to assert that as a positive and valuable way of being in the world.